openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

 ****************************

 .. list-table::
-   :widths: 30 25 60 20
+   :widths: 25 60 20
+   :header-rows: 1

-   * - .. image:: ../../../shared/building_and_running_chapters/Images/AnnotationExample.png
+   * - Type
-          :width: 100
-          :alt: Example annotation problem
+     - Description
+     - Support
-     - :ref:`Annotation`
+   * - :ref:`Annotation`
      - Annotation problems ask students to respond to questions about a specific block of text.
 The question appears above the text when the student hovers the mouse over the highlighted text so that students can think about the question as they read.
      - Provisional support
-   * - .. image:: ../../../shared/building_and_running_chapters/Images/PollExample.png
-          :width: 100
-          :alt: Example poll
-     - :ref:`Conditional Module`
+   * - :ref:`Conditional Module`
      - You can create a conditional module to control versions of content that groups of students see.
 For example, students who answer "Yes" to a poll question then see a different block of text from the students who answer "No" to that question.
      - Provisional support
-   * - .. image:: ../../../shared/building_and_running_chapters/Images/JavaScriptInputExample.png
-          :width: 100
-          :alt: Example JavaScript problem
-     - :ref:`Custom JavaScript`
+   * - :ref:`Custom JavaScript`
      - Custom JavaScript display and grading problems (also called *custom JavaScript problems* or *JS Input problems*) allow you to create a custom problem or tool that uses JavaScript and then add the problem or tool directly into Studio.
      - Full support
-   * - .. image:: ../../../shared/building_and_running_chapters/Images/external-grader-correct.png
-          :width: 100
-          :alt: Example external grader
-     - :ref:`External Grader`
+   * - :ref:`External Grader`
      - An external grader is a service that receives student responses to a problem, processes those responses, and returns feedback and a problem grade to the edX platform.
 You build and deploy an external grader